Planning in Dinner Plain

 If yes, apply for planning approval with letter of support by Dinner Plain Pty Ltd. Applications with Dinner Plain Pty Ltd consent can be expediated through the planning process.

-Any application without support will not be considered by Council.
+Any application without support will not be considered.

 What does the Alpine Planning Scheme say?